james-antill/scriptlets-monitor/README.md

  * /mnt/pkgs-f29.nevra - csv file of package nevras and scriptlet data.
  * /mnt/pkgs-f29.d/* - package scriptlets as /NEVRA.TYPE

-You can then diff the .name files betweek runs/versions to see what is changing.
+You can then diff the .name files between runs/versions to see what is changing.